google/go-cloud/samples/wire/README.md

 The `Start` method holds the core of our small application: it tells the greeter to issue a greeting and then prints that message to the screen.

-Now that we have all the components of our application ready, let's wire them together in a `main` function:
+Now that we have all the components of our application ready, let's see what it takes to initialize all the components without using Wire.
+Our main function would look like this:

 ``` go
 func main() {